syakubov/LVM/README.md

 # LVM: The Lil' Virtual Machine&trade;

-Silly, stackless, register-based virtual machine capable of basic arithmetic operations and printing to the console.
+Fun, stackless, register-based virtual machine capable of basic arithmetic operations and printing to the console.
 Written in C, like a Real Virtual Machine&reg; should be.

 ## Getting Started